By BUCU Committee

 In sum, the correct, fair, and inclusive way in which the University should deal with staff on fixed-term contracts whose contracts are due to expire during the lockdown period is as follows:

-- To extend the contract of those staff, by a minimum of 3 weeks;
+- To extend the contract of those staff;

-- To re-extend that contract (again for a minimum of 3 weeks), should that become necessary and should the Government job retention scheme remain in place;
+- To re-extend that contract, should that become necessary and should the Government job retention scheme remain in place;

-- To pay at least 80% of wages to those staff, and ideally to top it up to 100%;
+- To pay at least 80% of wages to those staff, and ideally to top it up to 100%, as the University has already agreed to do for all staff who are furloughed;

 - To guarantee that no staff on fixed-term contracts will have their contracts ended during the lockdown period whilst the University is being supported by the Government’s job retention scheme.